samdanTetteh/book-a-room/README.md

 # Notes
 - Book a room has offline support.
 Data is retrieved from remote when data is established and saved.

-# Future Improvements
+# Improvements
+- Improve single source of truth implementation (At the moment the rooms list is being persisted locally after data is retrieved from the remote however is everytime the app starts the remote still call even thought some data is saved.)
+- Make sure application UI supports Dark Theme entirely.
+- Improve room booking (The the moment the app is still calling the remote to book a room while offline, this does not give a realistic view on the spots for a given room)
-- Network notification when data is restored.
+- Network notification when data connection is restored while offline.
-- Make UI Improvements and possibly introducing [compose](https://developer.android.com/jetpack/androidx/releases/compose)
+- I would have loved to use [compose](https://developer.android.com/jetpack/androidx/releases/compose) for the UI.
-- Introduce some nice error pages and not rely on toasts.
+- Introduce error pages and not rely on toasts messages for better UI error handling.

-# Issues faced
-- Run out of time to implement all that was needed.
-With more time I would have implemented more instrumentation test the fragments and unit tests for data repositories and viewModels
+- With more time I would have liked to implemented more instrumentation tests and unit tests for the data repositories.
-- added filtering options for meeting rooms
+- Include place holder images for meeting rooms
+- Improve how data is handled from remote when the expected data is not returned from remote.